 The income stream would be tax free non assessable given her age of being over 60 years of age.

 Coupled with a strategy to salary sacrifice a portion of her pre-tax income, Elizabeth was able to retain a similar amount of post-tax income yet save near on $7,200 of PAYG income tax per annum.

 Given Elizabeth wanted to ensure whatever she contributed to superannuation would be there as to pay her mortgage within a couple of years, we recommended she redirect the salary sacrificed amount into a cash like investment option with minimal investment risk.

 This is, we explained an indirect way to pay her mortgage with the peace of mind of knowing that she would achieve her objective more tax effectively.

-By seeking advice from us at Palladium Wealth Partners, Bill and his son Andrew, were better able to understand all the options available to them and make a more informed decision as to choose the right strategies for peace of mind.
+By seeking advice from us at Palladium Wealth Partners, Elizabeth was better able to understand all her options and make a more informed decision as to choose the right strategy for her.

 The advice helped Elizabeth maximise her cash flow today, legitimately minimise her income tax and accumulate a higher amount of retirement capital to the tune of $45,000 for her future – irrespective of investment market performance.